-We also audited the adjustments for the camera business described in Note 3, and the adjustments for the change in revenue recognition method described in Note 21 that were applied to restate the 2006 consolidated financial statements.
+We also audited the adjustments for the camera business described in Note 3 that were applied to restate the 2006 consolidated financial statements for the discontinued operations.
 In our opinion, such adjustments are appropriate and have been properly applied.
 We were not engaged to audit, review, or apply any procedures to the 2006 consolidated financial statements of the Company other than with respect to the adjustments and, accordingly, we do not express an opinion or any other form of assurance on the 2006 consolidated financial statements taken as a whole.